Skip to content

 From napkin sketch to production in 8–16 weeks.

-Fixed scope.
-Fixed price.
-A senior team that ships the thing instead of teaching you to ship the thing.
+Clear scope.
+Weekly demos.
+A senior team that ships the product instead of teaching you how to ship one — and you own everything from day one.

 • 8–16 weeks